wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/protection-stack.md

 - **Spoof intelligence** filters those allowed to 'spoof' from malicious senders who imitate organizational or known external domains.
 - **Intra-org spoof intelligence** detects and blocks spoof attempts from a domain within the organization.
 - **Cross-domain spoof intelligence** detects and blocks spoof attempts from a domain outside of the organization.
-- **Bulk filtering** lets you configure a bulk confidence level (BCL) indicating whether the message was sent from a bulk sender that’s more likely or less likely to send spam.
+- **Bulk filtering** lets you configure a bulk confidence level (BCL) indicating whether the message was sent from a bulk sender that's more likely or less likely to send spam.
 - **Mailbox intelligence** learns from standard user email behaviors.
 It leverages a user's communication graph (history of messages to and from) to detect when a sender only appears to be someone the user usually communicates with but is malicious.
 - **Mailbox intelligence** for **impersonation protection** allows you to configure specific actions to take on messages if mailbox intelligence detects an impersonated user.
 - **User impersonation** allows you to create a list of high-value targets (senders) that are likely to be impersonated.